-- Keywords- You can add descriptive words such as “huge,” “noisey,” “poly,” etc. to patches to make them appear when terms are typed in the Search field.
+Keywords- You can add descriptive words such as “huge,” “noisy,” “poly,” etc. to patches to make them appear when terms are typed in the Search field.
 Use commas to separate multiple keywords entries.

 Browsing Patches- Patches can be browsed by clicking the <Select Preset> field.
 To select a preset collection, click in the area that says <All Collections> or on the downward-facing arrow next to it.

-Clicking on the left-side categories will narrow down which patches are displayed.
+Clicking on the left-side categories narrows down which patches are displayed.

 Preset Step Back/Forward Arrows- These step to the previous or next preset.

 Undo/Redo- Use these to undo or redo your last action.
 Patch a cable to the wrong place?
 Undo button.
 It remembers many steps, so if you really loused something up, keep on clickin'...

 Zoom- Clicking this allows resizing of the I/O Panel, Performance Controls, and main module cabinets to accommodate various screen and window sizes.
 These settings won't change Voltage Modular’s overall window size; this can be done by clicking and dragging an edge or corner.

 Settings- This is where user preferences for cables, audio interfaces, user account, and more are configured.
 See the Settings section for full information.

 Cable Transparency- Clicking the checkerboard icon displays the cable transparency slider.
 Slide this to the left for more transparent cables, or to the right for more opaque cables.